Saref111/Saref111/README.md

 ### Hi there, I'm Ivan Borovyk 👋

-## I'm a  Developer, Teacher, Musician!
+## I'm a  Developer, Mentor, Musician!

-- 🌱 I’m currently learning design patterns.
+- 🌱 I’m currently getting master degree in computer science.
-- 👯 I’m looking to collaborate with other content creators.
+- 👯 I’m looking for collaboration with other programers.
 Feel free to text me.
-- 🥅 2023 Goals: write more in Rust and improve my current programming level.
+- 🥅 2024 Goals: Work more with Rust and AI.
+Build an app with some AI functionality.

 ---

+### My achivements 2023:

+- Enroled into CS Master degree course.
+- Continue learning Rust.
+Built several CLI apps and several server apps (including naive microservice app) for learning purpose.
+Finished Rust Programming Bootcamp.
+- Started new fintech project with React.
+Provided FSD architecture and CI practices.
+- Built a new design system based interface for project knowledge base.
+The components editor/builder will be written for these interface.
+- Read a lection about AJAX and web protocalls in Kyiv Polytechnic Institrute.
+- Finsihed two courses about algorithms, design patterns and programming paradigms.
+- Discovered eficiency of AI usage in proigramming and improve my AI skills and understanding of it.
+- Continued private mentoring practice in frontend field.

 ### My achivements 2022: